lmzintgraf/cavia/README.md

-## CAVIA (in PyTorch)
+## CAVIA

 Code for "[Fast Context Adaptation via Meta-Learning](https://arxiv.org/abs/1810.03642)" - Luisa M Zintgraf, Kyriacos Shiarlis, Vitaly Kurin, Katja Hofmann, Shimon Whiteson (ICML 2019).

+I used Python 3.7 and PyTorch 1.0.1 for these experiments.

 ### Regression

-See `src/regression/`,
+- Running experiments:

+    To run the experiment with default settings, execute
+    ```
+    python3 regression/main.py
+    ```

-which includes code for both the sine curve and the CelebA experiments.
+    This will run the sine curve experiment.
-See the file `cavia.py` and `maml.py` and execute them to run experiments.
-The settings/hyperparameters can be found and changed in `configs_default.py`.
+    To run the CelebA image completion experiment, run
+    ```
+    python3 regression/main --task celeba --num_context_params 128 --num_hidden_layers 128 128 128 128 128 --k_meta_test 1024
+    ```
+    To change the number of context parameters, use the flag `--num_context_params`.

+    To run MAML with the default settings, run `python3 regression/main.py --maml --num_context_params 0 --lr_inner 0.1`

+    For default settings and other argument options, see `classification/arguments.py`

+- CelebA dataset:

-If you want to use the code for the CelebA dataset, you have to download it (`http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html`) and change the path in `tasks_celeba.py`.
+    If you want to use the code for the CelebA dataset, you have to download it (`http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html`) and change the path in
+    `tasks_celeba.py`.

 ### Classification

+- Running experiments:

+    To run the experiment with default settings, execute in your command line:
+    ```
+    python3 classification/cavia.py
+    ```

+    Use the `--num_filters` flag to set the number of filters.
+    For default settings and other argument options, see `arguments.py`.

+- Retrieving Mini-Imagenet:

     You need the Mini-Imagenet dataset to run these experiments.
     See e.g. `https://github.com/y2l/mini-imagenet-tools` for how to retrieve it.

-To run the experiment, execute `cavia.py`.
+    Put them in the folder `classification/data/miniimagenet/images/` (the label files are already in there).

 ### Reinforcement Learning

-Coming soon.
+See the README in the [RL subfolder](github.com/lmzintgraf/cavia/rl).

 #